-First Aid Items
+First Aid Products

-If your student is visually impaired, you can use your FSA or HSA to buy alternative reading materials.
-The funds in your account can cover the cost difference between the standard printed edition of a book and the Braille edition.
-You can also pay for audio versions of the same materials.
+If your student is visually impaired, FSA and HSA funds can cover the cost difference between the standard print editions and the Braille editions of required educational materials.
+You can also pay for audio versions of these materials.

 Another eligible expense is dental checkups, including cleanings and fluoride treatments.
 Braces, bridges, and other orthodontia fall into the eligible expense category too.
 Use an FSA, LPFSA, or HSA to cover the cost of these devices.

 Parents of children experiencing acne can pay for doctor and dermatologist visits, prescription acne treatments, and even some over-the-counter acne medications with FSA and HSA funds.